hashicorp/terraform-website/content/source/docs/cloud/integrations/splunk/index.html.md

 layout: "cloud"
 page_title: "Terraform Cloud for Splunk setup instructions"
 description: |-
-  Hashicorp Terraform Cloud customers can integrate with Splunk® using the official Terraform Cloud for Splunk app to understand Terraform Cloud operations
+  HashiCorp Terraform Cloud customers can integrate with Splunk® using the official Terraform Cloud for Splunk app to understand Terraform Cloud operations
 ---

 # Terraform Cloud for Splunk setup instructions